 She filed a lawsuit last summer, Cote v.
 Wal-Mart Stores, Inc., in which she specifically alleges that “Wal-Mart refused to provide employment-based spousal health insurance benefits for same-sex spouses of eligible Wal-Mart employees because Jackie and other putative Class Members are or were married to a person of the same sex during their employment at Wal-Mart.”
 In other words, Cote contends that this is indeed a case of sex discrimination in that Wal-Mart treated her differently because of the sex of her spouse.

 Commentators suggest that the outcome of the case could be big news for LGBT rights and sex discrimination claims across the country, including in Florida.
 Cote’s case is currently in mediation, but if she and Walmart cannot reach a settlement, it will go to trial in federal court.
 The basis of Cote’s claim is not a new one, and in fact it has substantial support.
 According to a member of the Equal Employment Opportunity Commission (EEOC), arguing sex discrimination in this situation makes a lot of sense.
 To be sure, the EEOC has articulated that “anti-gay discrimination is inherently a form of sex discrimination.”

 Although a federal judge will not have to defer to the EEOC, its stance may be persuasive nonetheless.
 And if Cote wins the case, employers like Walmart may be deterred from discriminating against same-sex married couples in the future.

 If you have questions about filing a workplace discrimination claim in Florida, an experienced Palm Beach County employment discrimination lawyer can help.
-Contact Scott Wagner & Associates, P.A. today to learn more about our services.
+Contact Scott Law Team today to learn more about our services.